sonic-net/SONiC/doc/SONiC_OC_NTP_HLD.md

 ```

 A change in this entry triggers hostcfgd to start the NTP configuration script, which in turn writes the ntp source interface to the ntp.conf and then restart the ntp service.
-Only one global NTP source entry is allowed.

 SONiC click CLI can be extended to include this configuration.